HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 Our analysis counted 12 separate Jamstack frameworks.
 Only five frameworks had more than 1% share.
 Next.js, Gatsby, Hugo, Jekyll being the top contenders for the Jamstack market share.

+<p class="note">It should be noted that our analysis is limited by those Jamstacks that make themselves easily identified using [Wappalyzer](./methodology#wappalyzer).
+This means our data does not include some popular Jamstacks like [Eleventy](https://github.com/11ty/eleventy/) which [make a deliberate choice to not make themselves identifiable](https://twitter.com/eleven_ty/status/1334225624110608387?s=20).
+While we would ideally include all Jamstacks, we believe there is still plenty of value in analysing the significant data we do have.</p>

 <figure markdown>

 | Jamstack   | 2019   | 2020   | % change |